|

 auditioned for the FSU Football Play-by-play job.
 Among the finalists

-for the position was the late Tom Meese (ESPN)
+for the position was the late Tom Meese (ESPN) and Craig Sager (Turner Sports).

 Gene was named "Voice of the Seminoles" in the summer